Trimethylsilyldiazomethane: Safety

 Trimethylsilyldiazomethane is highly toxic.
-It has been implicated in the death of at least two chemists, a pharmaceutical worker in Windsor, Nova Scotia, Canada and one in New Jersey.
+It has been implicated in the death of at least two chemists, a pharmaceutical worker in Windsor, Nova Scotia and one in Pennsylvania.
 Inhalation of diazomethane is known to cause pulmonary edema; trimethylsilyldiazomethane is suspected to behave similarly.

-When used as a reagent in organic synthesis to convert carboxylic acids to their methyl esters, trimethylsilyldiazomethane undergoes acid-catalysed methanolysis, forming diazomethane in situ.
-A similar hydrolysis reaction may take place when trimethylsilyldiazomethane comes into contact with water on the surface of a human lung.
+It is possible that upon contact with water on the surface of the lung, trimethylsilyldiazomethane converts to diazomethane.